Exploring Kentucky’s Best Bourbon

 To assist in food pairing, the team at Woodford Reserve has even developed a flavour wheel that helps define the subtleties – and the possibilities – of bourbon.

-The Evolution of Bourbon
+The Evolution of Bourbon Culture

-Lexington Kentucky is within easy driving distance of nine working distilleries including Four Roses, Wild Turkey and Buffalo Trace.
+Lexington Kentucky is within easy driving distance of several working distilleries including Four Roses, Wild Turkey and Buffalo Trace.
 The city of Louisville is also a growing centre for culinary innovation featuring bourbon.
 Chefs such as Jim Gerhardt of Limestone restaurant are exploring new directions with bourbon.
 Twists on southern charm appear in Bourbon-barrel Smoked Trout in Bibb Lettuce and Free-range Chicken stuffed with Herb Pesto and Bourbon Sauce.